Saipan, Northern Mariana Islands: World War II

 Japan considered Saipan to be part of the last line of defenses for the Japanese homeland, and thus had strongly committed to defending it.
 The Imperial Japanese Army and Imperial Japanese Navy garrisoned Saipan heavily from the late 1930s, building numerous coastal artillery batteries, shore defenses, underground fortifications and an airstrip.
 In mid-1944, nearly 30,000 troops were based on the island.

-The Battle of Saipan, from June 15 to July 9, 1944, was one of the major campaigns of World War II.
+The Battle of Saipan, from June 15–July 9, 1944, was one of the major campaigns of World War II.
 The United States Marine Corps and United States Army landed on the beaches of the south-western side of the island and, after more than three weeks in heavy fighting, captured the island from the Japanese.
 The battle cost the Americans 3,426 killed and 10,364 wounded.

 Of the estimated 30,000 Japanese defenders, only 921 were taken prisoner.
 The weapons used, and the tactics of close quarter fighting, also resulted in high civilian casualties.
 Some 20,000 Japanese civilians perished during the battle, including over 1,000 who jumped from "Suicide Cliff" and "Banzai Cliff" rather than be caught and taken prisoner.